GET ANSWERS TO YOUR QUESTIONS

 The patient has to obtain a provider order during an office or virtual visit.
-Orders are to be a part of the provider note, be medically necessary.
+Orders are to be a part of the provider note and be medically necessary.
 Some insurance companies require additional documentation, form, specialist's orders, etc. Specialist's orders/notes are to be sent to our office directly from a doctor's office or by a patient.

 12. How can I refill a prescription?

 You should contact your pharmacy where the last prescription was obtained and ask for refills.
 We expect an electronic request from a pharmacy.
 The provider decides to get a prescription refilled or a patient needs a virtual or office visit for it.
 New prescription orders require a doctor's visit.

-14. I have questions to doctor or nurse practitioner
+13. I have questions for to doctor or nurse practitioner

 All questions are to be addressed only during virtual/office visits.

-15. I need a doctor to fill out some forms or do the work outside of insurance coverage.
+14. I need a doctor to fill out some forms or do the work outside of insurance coverage.

-15. I have a prescription that is not covered or need preauthorization.
+15. I have a prescription that is not covered or needs preauthorization.

-Medical providers always prescribe medication based on medical necessity with an option for substitution ( see a financial policy ).
+Medical providers always prescribe medication based on the medical necessity with an option for substitution (see a financial policy).
 Ask a pharmacist to fill a medication that meets your health and financial needs.
-Another option is to ask a pharmacist to provide a cost-effective solution based on your preferences and insurance, send us an email to change medication ( it could be a fee associated with a medication change).
+Another option is to ask a pharmacist to provide a cost-effective solution based on your preferences and insurance and send us an email to change medication ( it could be a fee associated with a medication change).
 Please be aware that some preauthorization requests can not be done successfully because of insurance constraints.
 The Office will make a reasonable effort to make an Rx substitution (a fee could be applied)